Helping people to connect, learn, and participate by providing high quality individualised assistive and interactive learning solutions

 We are looking forward to getting in touch with you!

 Bas Tijdhof – Director

-Bas is the Managing Director of Link Assistive which he founded in 2008.
+Bas is the CEO of Link Assistive which he founded in 2008.
 Bas is based in Link Assistive’s main office in Adelaide, South Australia.
-Bas leads the team with extensive experience gained across a number of previous roles including in the Netherlands where he worked for 9 years as an Assistive Technology Advisor, providing everything from assessment to implementation of communication and computer access solutions for children and adults with disabilities.
+Bas leads the team with extensive experience gained across a number of previous roles in the Assistive Technology industry including 9 years as an Assistive Technology Advisor in the Netherlands, providing everything from assessment to implementation of communication and computer access solutions for children and adults with disabilities.
 Bas also worked as an Account Manager for Tobii AB – the world leader in eye tracking technology.

 Bas’ formal qualifications include a Bachelor of Engineering (Human Kinetic Technology) and a Bachelor of Science (Human Movement).
 Bas graduated from The Hague University in 1997 and VU University in 1998.
-Bas continually seeks professional development and possesses additional skills in project management and business plan writing.
-He is a Member of the Entrepreneurs Organisation of South Australia.
+Bas continually seeks professional development and possesses additional skills in project management and business.
+He is an alumni of the Entrepreneurs Organisation Adelaide.

-Bas is the guru of all things mounting at Link Assistive and is also a specialist of Eye Gaze and Interactive Projection technologies.
-When he is not working his full time (plus!) hours, he loves traveling with his family, playing guitar with his band mates, and keeping fit on the tennis court.
+When he is not working his full time (plus!) hours, he loves traveling with his family, making music with his band mates, go for walks & runs with his Border Collie and keeping fit on the tennis court.

 Brianna is the full-time Office Manager and administrative superstar of Link Assistive.
 Brianna started with Link Assistive in 2015, bringing along the organising skills that she developed through her 17 years working in Performing Arts Production and Stage Management locally, nationally and internationally.
 Brianna is based in Link Assistive’s main office in Adelaide, South Australia and oversees all database and logistics operations of the company.